Design and main ideas

 In 2022 one of the two crucial things – statefulness, in the form of mathematical functions like rand() – have appeared in numerical expressions.
 It remains to be seen what design path to take next if, and if so when, the other also enters the picture...
 The purer, fuller extension of the older design would make parse-time calculation akin to a smaller language embedded within a larger language – at once playing a role a little like a conventional preprocessor featuring macros, but with different means of setting and getting things, and restricted to being used only in designated places allowed for by the larger language.

-More generator types
+More audio generator types

 Odds and ends from clean-up work